Home ABOUT

 Sponsor-investors of independent journalism may contribute with advertisements in this news portal, or silently without ads.

-The print edition was on hiatus during the pandemic.
-Starting in 2024, we aim to again supply coffee shops, rec centres, libraries and some retail outlets with the Island Social Trends print edition in Greater Victoria area west shore locations (Langford, Colwood, View Royal, Metchosin, Sooke), where patrons will have easy access to our news.
+The print edition of this publication series was on hiatus during the pandemic.
+Starting in 2024, we are again supplying coffee shops, rec centres, libraries and some retail outlets with the Island Social Trends print edition in Greater Victoria area west shore locations (including Langford, Colwood, View Royal, Metchosin, and Sooke), where patrons will have easy access to our news.

 The news we write:

 Think-tank journalism.
-We don’t cover everything, but we do go deeper or take a wider scope of analysis and provide insights through a socioeconomic lens (how people interface with community and the economy).
-During election season we give top priority to election coverage.
+We don’t cover everything, but go deeper or take a wider scope of analysis and provide insights through a socioeconomic lens (how people interface with community and the economy).
+There is always political analysis because politics drives everything.
+During election season there is top priority to coverage of campaigns and voting results.

-Otherwise, we cover what matters to households, businesses and community leaders, including the cost of living, food sustainability, education, transportation, business, the economy, and the politics which impacts all of that (local, regional, provincial and federal).
+Meanwhile, we cover what matters to households, businesses and community leaders, including the cost of living, food resilience, environmental sustainability, health, education, transportation, business, the economy, and the politics which impacts all of that (local, regional, provincial and federal).

-Something for everyone.
-We offer journalism insights and analysis that stimulates thoughtful reflection for individuals, families, business, community, and society as a whole.
-We cover current news and go deeper where further exploration is warranted.
+::: Journalism insights and analysis that stimulates thoughtful reflection for individuals, families, business, community, and society as a whole.

 Emergent from South Vancouver Island: